In like a lion, out like a lamb. That’s what they say about the weather in March, and I suspect that’ll hold true this year.

 Plan & Purchase

 If you haven’t ordered your seed potatoes yet, don’t delay – local potato specialist Irish Eyes Garden Seed is already out of many popular varieties.
-My absolute favorite, most productive variety of potato from last year was French Fingerling.
+My absolute favorite variety of potato is French Fingerling.
+Most garden centers and even many big box and grocery stores are offering seed potatoes at this time of year if specific variety is less critical to you.

 - Asparagus Crowns